800-756-6168Contact Us nav toggle

 1. Respect your customers’ time.

-Many survey requests or introductions ask participants for “a few minutes of your time”, when these surveys may actually take 15-20 minutes to complete.
-It’s tempting to overload customer surveys with too many questions.
-However, when you do this, you run the risk of losing a customer part way through the survey, or of a participant rushing to complete the survey and not giving responses that are insightful or particularly helpful to you.
-Before you issue a survey, do the research to identify the key issues or areas of your business you wish to improve.
-Then ask minimal questions, but make sure your questions are written in a way that elicits a genuine and actionable response.
+Many survey requests ask participants for “a few minutes of your time,” when the actual survey may take 15 to 20 minutes to complete.
+It is tempting to overload customer surveys with too many questions.
+However, when you do this, you run the risk of losing a customer partway through, or of a participant rushing to finish without giving responses that are truly insightful.

 2. Give your customers a voice.